camarman/GTRPy/docs/user_guide.md

 ## Fields

-If you click on the **Fields** tab you'll see 6 different type of fields.
+If you click on the **Fields** tab you'll see 6 different type of fields

 ![fields-tab](https://user-images.githubusercontent.com/45866787/215289114-da348b6b-2fd3-4c2d-aeea-11ff3d6d648a.png)